yuleugim/nfld16/README.md

 # nfld16
-A script for selecting a random team from the current NFL season's week of matches Edit Add topics
+A script for selecting a random team from the current NFL season's week of matches

 ## Usage
 - For fellow yarn users: